pboxx/FVModSync/README.md

 2. You need to create a Mods folder in your game files manually (ought to be Program Files/Steam/steamapps/common/Life is Feudal Forest Village), top level.
 The actual name of that folder is irrelevant, it's only referred to as "Mods folder" here for sake of simplicity.

 3. You need to download and unzip [quickbms] in your Mods folder, top level.
-The "life_is_feudal.bms" script also needs to be in the quickbms folder; make sure the file extension is actually .bms and not .txt.
+The [life_is_feudal.bms] script also needs to be in the quickbms folder; make sure the file extension is actually .bms and not .txt.
 [1]

 4. Mods that you want to manage with FVModSync need to be installed in Mods Folder/mods, and maintain the same directory structure and filenames that the game is using, so don't change anything inside the mod folders.
 [2]